ammoune78/Hackintosh_HP_Pavilion-P208NK/README.md

 ## Special Thanks
-- Every Hackintosh Community: Specially InsanelyMac, Olarila, AppleLife.ru, Hackintosh-Montreal.com, Hackintosh-Forum.de, Hackintosh-Inc.de and many, but never:
+- Every Hackintosh Community: Specially InsanelyMac, Olarila, AppleLife.ru, Hackintosh-Montreal.com, Hervé's osxlatitude.com, Hackintosh-Forum.de, Hackintosh-Inc.de and many, but never:
   > - tonymacx86 for "charlatanism things", yes, i'll never!
 But, i give a thanks to users on their website here: ## FormerUser-435514
 - vit9696 and The HermitCrabs Lab.
 - CorpNewt